darth-veitcher/mkdocs-starter/docs_src/index.md

 This project is an example skeleton for a repository with documentation supported by [mkdocs](https://www.mkdocs.org) and published through GitHub Pages.
 It can be cloned and modified to kickstart off development, removing the need for time consuming configuration of good quality docs.

+To see the current repository in action see [docs.jamesveitch.dev/mkdocs-starter](https://docs.jamesveitch.dev/mkdocs-starter/)

 It supports the following:

 * Publishing with Github Pages (using `master` branch and `/docs`)